ampproject/amphtml/extensions/amp-social-share/amp-social-share.md

 ### Standalone use outside valid AMP documents

 Bento AMP allows you to use AMP components in non-AMP pages without needing to commit to fully valid AMP.
 You can take these components and place them in implementations with frameworks and CMSs that don't support AMP.
-Read more in our guide `[Use AMP components in non-AMP pages](https://amp.dev/documentation/guides-and-tutorials/start/bento_guide/)`.
+Read more in our guide [Use AMP components in non-AMP pages](https://amp.dev/documentation/guides-and-tutorials/start/bento_guide/).

 #### Example

 The example below demonstrates `amp-social-share` component in standalone use.

+[example preview="top-frame" playground="false"]

 ```html
 <head>